judyzhu-math/numerical-analysis-ii/ode-methods/README.md

 This experiment demonstrates the importance of both accuracy and stability in numerical methods for ordinary differential equations.

-## How to Run

-In the terminal, run:

-# Add an example of A-stable and L-stable for a stiff IVP
+# A-stable and L-stable for a stiff IVP
 ## Analytic Solution

 The differential equation is